microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

         /// </summary>
         String PackageFilePath{ get; set; };

-        // API REVIEW NOTE: Two options here.
-Needing to create a traditional package
-        // and a Kozani package at the same time may be fairly common for certain users
-        // but most users will not ever need to create Kozani packages.
-        // Either require the caller to make two separate calls, or allow creation of both
-        // packages in one call.
-My preference is separate calls, which makes it clearer
-        // that Kozani packages are optional.

         /// <summary>
+        /// Overwrite PackageFilePath if it already exists.
-        /// If true, writes a Kozani package to PackageFilePath.
+        /// Defaults to true.
+        /// </summary>
+        Boolean OverwriteFiles{ get; set; };
+        /// <summary>
+        /// Validates elements of the package during creation.
         /// Defaults to false.
         /// </summary>
-        Boolean CreateAsKozaniPackage{ get; set; };
+        Boolean ValidateFiles{ get; set; };
+    };

+    /// Options for creating a Kozani package [contract(MakeMSIXContract, 1)]
+    runtimeclass CreateKozaniPackageOptions
+    {
         /// <summary>
-        /// Output path for the Kozani package file.
-        /// At least one of PackageFilePath and KozaniPackageFilePath must be set.
+        ///
         /// </summary>
-        String KozaniPackageFilePath{ get; set; };
+        CreateKozaniPackageOptions();

         /// <summary>
+        /// Output path for the full packaged file.
+        /// Format must match input file.
+If packageFilePathToConvert is an appx or msix, then PackageFilePath must be an appx or msix.
+        /// If packageFilePathToConvert is an appxbundle or msixbundle, then PackageFilePath must be an appxbundle or msixbundle.
+        /// </summary>
+        String PackageFilePath{ get; set; };

+        /// <summary>
+        /// Optional replacement package publisher.
+        /// If not set, publisher from appxmanifest.xml is unchaged.
+        /// </summary>
+        String PackagePublisher{ get; set; };

+        /// <summary>
+        /// Optional replacement package name.
+        /// If not set, name from appxmanifest.xml is unchaged.
+        /// </summary>
+        String PackageName{ get; set; };

+        /// <summary>
-        /// Overwrite PackageFilePath and KozaniPackageFilePath if they already exist.
+        /// Overwrite PackageFilePath if it already exists.
         /// Defaults to true.
         /// </summary>
         Boolean OverwriteFiles{ get; set; };